|Rocket Launch Viewing at Cape Canaveral

 DELTA 4 LAUNCH VIEWING

-The best and generally closest viewing (see below) for Delta 4 launches off Pad 37B (Google Earth/Maps coordinates 28.531 N, 80.564 W) is from Port Canaveral on Route 401.
+Delta 4 rockets launch from Pad 37B (Google Earth/Maps coordinates 28.531 N, 80.564 W).
+The best and generally closest view is from Port Canaveral on Route 401.
 This is the recommended spot for all Delta 4 launches; there is no closer location with a clear view of the launch pad that you can get to as of this time for Delta 4 launches.
 At 8.6 miles clear across water -- the Banana River -- the view is perfect and, depending on conditions, the sound and rumble can both be good, particularly for Delta 4-Heavy launches which are slow and allow the sound to linger.
 There is no major advantage in viewing Delta 4 launches from any other location; this is the best place overall.
 However, the KSC Visitor Complex is slightly closer and the view, while not as good, is also not terrible.
 And equally distant from the Port, the Saturn V Center, a stop on the bus tours they offer (read on) does offer a clear view and is also just over 8 miles from the pad.
 So that is also a good possibility if you prefer to combine your viewing with a tour of the space center.
 Please read on to find out more about this location.
 If tickets are ever sold in the future to view a Delta 4 launch from the NASA causeway (so far, this has not happened), this would be by far the best and closest option to take.

 ATLAS 5 LAUNCH VIEWING

 The Saturn V Center museum (5.4 miles), a stop on the KSC Visitor Complex tours, is an excellent option as well for Atlas 5 launches, accessed by taking the bus tour at the Visitor Complex.
 Off-hours accommodation for viewing here is offered as well for some launches which are not during normal business hours.
 (See sections below.)